How to Raise Venture Capital: 6 Tips to Fund Your Startup

 Therefore, while seed funding falls under the venture capital umbrella, consider it your first step of many in seeking funding in exchange for equity.

-Ultimately, seed funding helps you raise money to conduct market research, hire a team and develop products or services, whereas venture capitalists help you broaden your reach.
+Ultimately, seed funding helps you raise money to conduct market research, hire a team and develop products or services, whereas venture capital funding helps you broaden your reach.

 That said, pre-seed VC is starting to become more common, with companies like Seedcamp eager to invest in what they consider to be winning ideas.